Media in Cleveland: TV

 Unlike radio, Cleveland, Akron, and Canton are grouped as a single television market, which is currently ranked by Nielsen Media Research as the 19th-largest television market in the United States.
-Cleveland was the first city in the U.S. to have all commercial television newscasts produced in high-definition; WJW was the first station to do in December 2004, followed by WKYC on May 22, 2006, WEWS on January 7, 2007, and WOIO on October 20, 2007.
+Cleveland was the first city in the U.S. to have all commercial television newscasts produced in high-definition; WJW was the first station to do in December 2004, followed by WKYC on May 22, 2006, WEWS on January 7, 2007, and WOIO/WUAB on October 20, 2007.

-Affiliations listed below are the primary subchannel of each respective station (displayed as x.1 via PSIP).
-Additional networks/diginets are also available on many of the following stations' secondary subchannels (x.2 and up).